 Annual Review D4 By 31 December 2014, or as otherwise agreed in writing by the Secretary, the Applicant shall review the environmental performance of the Development to the satisfaction of the Secretary.
-This review must: (a) describe the development that was carried out in the previous calendar year, and the development that is proposed to be carried out over the current calendar year; (b) include a comprehensive review of the monitoring results and complaints records of the development over the previous calendar year, which includes a comparison of these results against: • the relevant statutory requirements, limits or performance measures/criteria; • the monitoring results of previous years; and • the relevant predictions in the EIS; (c) identify any non-compliance over the last year, and describe what actions were (or are being) taken to ensure compliance; (d) identify any trends in the monitoring data over the life of the Development; (e) identify any discrepancies between the predicted and actual impacts of G Completed for 2014, 2015, 2016 and 2076 Active/ongoing Compliant Note: This is the 2018 Amended Annual Review report (e) identify any discrepancies between the predicted and actual impacts of the Development, and analyse the potential cause of any significant discrepancies; and (f) describe what measures will be implemented over the current calendar year to improve the environmental performance of the Development.
+This review must: (a) describe the development that was carried out in the previous calendar year, and the development that is proposed to be carried out over the current calendar year; (b) include a comprehensive review of the monitoring results and complaints records of the development over the previous calendar year, which includes a comparison of these results against: • the relevant statutory requirements, limits or performance G Now completed for years: Compliant Dec 2019 Note: This is the 2019 Annual Review report measures/criteria; the monitoring results of previous years; and the relevant predictions in the EIS; identify any non-compliance over the last year, and describe what actions were (or are being) taken to ensure compliance; identify any trends in the monitoring data over the life of the Development; identify any discrepancies between the predicted and actual impacts of the Development, and analyse the potential cause of any significant discrepancies; and describe what measures will be implemented over the current calendar year to improve the environmental performance of the Development.

 Revision of Strategies, Plans & Programs

 D5 Within 3 months of the submission of an: (a) annual review under Condition D4 of this schedule; (b) incident report under Condition D6 of this schedule; (c) audit report under Condition D8 of this schedule; and (d) any modifications to this consent, the Applicant shall review, and if necessary revise, the strategies, plans, and programs required under this consent to the satisfaction of the Secretary.
 Note: This is to ensure the strategies, plans and programs are updated on a regular basis, and incorporate any recommended measures to improve the environmental performance of the development.
-G Active/ongoing Compliant Refer to Part 3 Improvement Plan and Summary
+G Active/ongoing Compliant

 REPORTING

 Incident Reporting

 D6 The Applicant shall notify the Secretary and any other relevant agencies of any incident or potential incident with actual or potential significant off-site impacts on people or the biophysical environment associated with the development as soon as practicable after the Applicant becomes aware of the incident.
 Within 7 days of the date of this incident, the Applicant shall provide the Secretary and any relevant agencies with a detailed report on the incident.
-G Active/ongoing Compliant
+G Active/ongoing Compliant Dec 2019 Update: The DPIE and EPA receive email notifications of any ship that exceeds the EPL night time noise limit

 INDEPENDENT ENVIRONMENTAL AUDIT

 D7 Within a year of the date of this consent, and every 3 years thereafter, unless the Secretary directs otherwise, the Applicant shall commission and pay the full cost of an Independent Environmental Audit of the development.
-This audit must: (a) be conducted by suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary; (b) include consultation with the relevant agencies; (c) assess the environmental performance of the development and whether it is complying with the relevant requirements in this consent and any relevant EPL and/or Water License (including any assessment, plan or program required under these approvals); (d) review the adequacy of any approved strategy, plan or program required under these approvals; and G Active/ongoing Non- Complaint in 2016 - refer to Appendix 1 for details Next IEA due Sept 2020
+This audit must: (a) be conducted by suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary; (b) include consultation with the relevant agencies; (c) assess the environmental performance of the development and whether it is complying with the relevant requirements in this consent and any relevant EPL and/or Water License (including any assessment, plan or program required under these approvals); (d) review the adequacy of any approved strategy, plan or program required under these approvals; and G Active/ongoing Compliant Non- Complaint in 2016 - refer to Appendix 1 for details Next IEA due Sept 2020